Consultant Charged in Covert Lobbying of Trump Officials

 The criminal case was filed last Monday, but court records do not show any activity since then.
 An email to a lawyer for Low was not immediately returned.

-The lobbying campaign included helping facilitate a September 2017 meeting between Trump and Najib, which prosecutors say was in part to allow Razak to raise the 1MDB issue.
+The lobbying campaign included helping facilitate a September 2017 meeting at the White House between Trump and Najib, which prosecutors say was in part to allow Najib to raise the 1MDB issue.
 An attempt to schedule a golf outing between the two leaders was unsuccessful.

 Guo Wengui left China in 2014 during an anti-corruption crackdown led by President Xi Jinping that ensnared people close to Guo, including a top intelligence official.
 Chinese authorities have accused Guo of rape, kidnapping, bribery and other offenses and have sought the return of the self-exiled tycoon.

-The Associated Press reported last year that a federal grand jury in New York was investigating whether Broidy used his position as vice chair of Trump’s inaugural committee to drum up business deals with foreign leaders.
-A lawyer who previously represented Broidy said Saturday that he was not his attorney.
+The Associated Press reported last year that a federal grand jury in New York was investigating whether Broidy used his position as deputy chair of Trump’s inaugural committee to drum up business deals with foreign leaders.
+A lawyer who has represented Broidy said Saturday that he was not his attorney.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP